zulinx86/atcoder-cpp/tips.md

 ## Brute-Force Search
-### Bit Brute-Force Search
+### Brute-Force Search For Combination
-How to search some from N items.
+How to search all combination of N items.
 ```cpp
 #include <iostream>
 #include <bitset>